vivipal/FolderUsage/README.md

 ### How to use it

-After installing the dependencies clone the code and make it executable:
+After installing the dependencies clone the code and make it executable (if not already):

 ```console
 git clone https://github.com/vivipal/FolderUsage